 The Australian Customs Service manages the security and integrity of the Australian border and assists people and cargo to move in and out of the country.

-At the border Customs protects against the movement of illicit drugs and prohibited imports, collects customs duty payable by travellers and performs services for other agencies including the Australian Quarantine and Investigation Service (AQIS).
+At the border Customs protects against the movement of illicit drugs and prohibited imports, collects customs duty payable by travellers and performs services for other agencies including the Department of Agriculture and Water Resources.

 Travellers & Tourists